dwyl/learn-microsoft-azure/README.md

 A Step-by-Step guide to deploying your first app on Microsoft Azure.

+The first part of this guide focusses on getting a Linux Virtual Machine launched on Azure.
+You can then deploy what ever you like to it and it will work _similarly_ to other cloud providers.

-> This guide focusses on deploying a Phoenix Web Application (_because that is our chosen
+After that we move on to deploying a Phoenix Web Application (_because that is our chosen
 [technology stack](https://github.com/dwyl/technology-stack) @dwyl_)
-But it contains many _generally_ applicable skills for other stacks.
+but the process is the same for _any_ stack.

 ## Who?

 Developers who need to deploy to Azure because their client/employer requires them to.
+If you have no prior "Cloud" Infrastructure experience, you will have no expectations or pre-conceptions.

 ## How?

-This is a step-by-step guide to deploying an App on Azure.

 > If you don't already have an account on Azure, go register for one now!
 [/**register**-for-**azure**-account.md](https://github.com/dwyl/learn-microsoft-azure/blob/master/register-for-azure-account.md)

-### 0. Go to "Azure Portal Dashboard"
+### 1. Go to "Azure Portal Dashboard"

 Visit your Azure Dashboard: https://portal.azure.com